f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 #.
 Attempt to login using a different username as in step 3, your first login request should be blocked.

 #.
-Examine the most recent illegal request in the event log:
+Examine the most recent requests in the event log by navigating to Security -> Event Logs -> Applications -> Requests:

     |lab1-6|

 #.
-Click on the Occurrences and notice the Device ID for the request.
+Click on the Occurrences and notice the Device ID in the request.

     |lab1-7|